 What Do Entertainment Lawyers Do?

 One of the key things entertainment lawyers do is examine and negotiate contracts and deals.
 Most of their day is spent meeting with clients, labels, and other lawyers.
-They then draft arrangements, land booking agents or concert deals and deal with a myriad of other agreements.
-Not to be confused with a music manager, an entertainment lawyer is concerned with the legal aspect of an artist’s career.
+They then draft arrangements, land booking agents, or concert deals and deal with a myriad of other agreements.
+Not to be confused with a music manager, music entertainment lawyers are concerned with the legal aspect of an artist’s career.

 Why Do You Need An Entertainment Lawyer?